Do I require Planning Permission for a Garden building?

 In England, garden rooms are classed as outbuildings which generally fall within the category of permitted developments and no planning permission is required.
 However, this is subject to limitations and conditions.
 For your convenience we have summarised below the information given on the Planning Portal.

-- The garden room is single storey with a maximum eaves height of 2.5 metres and maximum overall height of 4 metres with a dual pitched roof, or 3 metres in any other case.
+- A single storey with a maximum eaves height of 2.5 metres and maximum overall height of 4 metres with a dual pitched roof, or 3 metres in any other case.

-- If the garden room is within 2 metres of the property boundary, the whole building should not exceed 2.5 metres in height.
+- The building enclosure is within 2 metres of the property boundary, the whole building should not exceed a maximum height of 2.5 metres.

-- The garden room is not separate, self-contained, living accommodation.
+- It is not separate, self-contained, living accommodation.

-- The garden room does not have balconies or veranda (Please note that raised platforms such as decking no higher than 300mm are allowed).
+- Does not include verandas, balconies or raised platforms (Please note that raised platforms such as decking no higher than 300mm are allowed).

 - The garden room and other additions do not exceed 50% of the total area of land around the original house*.
 When calculating the total area you must include sheds, other outbuildings or extensions to the original house*.